 The University of Hawaiʻi at Hilo is accredited by the Western Association of Schools and Colleges .

 The mission of the Master of Arts in Counseling Psychology program is to provide multicultural, student-centered, graduate training in clinical mental health counseling.
 The program is designed to train students to become knowledgeable, skillful, ethical counselors who will be able to help people in need of professional counseling services.
 For students who may wish to pursue a doctoral degree in psychology later, the program provides training in advanced statistics and research methodology.
 It also offers opportunities for students to gain research experience by participating in ongoing projects and/or by initiating their own research projects or a Master’s Thesis.
-The program assigns a high priority to meeting the educational and personal needs of its students and is based on the scientist-practitioner model.
+The program assigns a high priority to meeting the educational and personal needs of its students and is based on the scientist-practitioner model (PDF).

-The objectives of the counseling program are:
+The objectives of the counseling program are as follows.